The Adventures of a Two-Minute Werewolf

 The Adventures of a Two-Minute Werewolf, also called The Adventures of a 2-Minute Werewolf is a 1985 television film produced by ABC television as part of its ABC Weekend Special series.
 It is based on the young adult novel of the same name by Gene DeWeese.

+The special was aired in two parts.

 Plot

 Adolescent werewolf Walt Cribbens finds himself transforming into a wolf-boy form for two minutes at a time.
 He has no idea why he is a werewolf, so he decides to seek answers with the help of his best friend Cindy, who witnessed his very first transformation.
 This quest is complicated by a series of local robberies that throw suspicion on Walt.